-One of the issues I get contacted about most is the lack of email responses.
-Either ignored entirely or delayed.
-My last post on this topic generated many questions about why replying “so fast” is essential.
+One of the issues I get contacted about most is the need for email responses.
+Whether it be the sender being ignored entirely or delayed responses.
+My other post on this topic generated many questions about why replying “so fast” is essential.

-I’ve covered the topic ad nauseam, from lack of replies to unprofessional replies to how best to reply to emotionally charged emails.
-I’ve covered it all.
-So today, I’ll share some of my experiences on why prompt responses matter to provide a window into how a lack of quick emails responses can negatively impact a business relationship.
+So today, I’ll share some of my experiences.
+We’ll see why prompt responses matter and how a lack of quick email responses can negatively impact a business relationship.

 Lack of Respect & Trust

-While I may have mentioned respect here or there, one thing I’ve never really honed in on aggressively is how your absence of a reply reflects a lack of respect as well as trust.
+While I may have mentioned respect here or there, one thing I’ve never really honed in on aggressively is how your absence of a reply reflects a lack of respect and trust.
 And your inability to encourage an efficient and productive business relationship.

 I’m not talking about responding to spam.
-Of course, there is no obligation to reply to unsolicited requests.
+Of course, you don’t need to reply to unsolicited requests.
 What I am referring to are the business communications necessary to conduct business.

-The business that is established or agreed upon between you and your business partners relies on trust.
-Therefore, you need to trust that everyone will communicate in a timely and efficient manner so both sides can benefit.
+Specifically, the business established or agreed upon between you and your business partners relies on trust.
+Therefore, you must count on everyone to communicate promptly and efficiently so both sides can benefit.

 When you want to form prosperous business relationships, trust and respect are vital factors.
-Let me provide examples of what I’ve seen lately.
+Let me provide examples of what I’ve experienced lately.

 1. The I’m So Busy Excuse

 In my consulting practice, I get this pitch all the time.
 “I’ve been so busy.”
-“I had to take care of…” “My schedule is so crazy…” But, of course, I am also a very busy person and understand how business responsibilities can hog up your time and get the best of you.
-But it is the professional (and successful) business person that learns time management and sets their priorities.
+“I had to take care of…” “My schedule is so crazy…” Of course, I am also very busy and understand how business responsibilities can hog up your time and get the best of you.
+But the professional (and successful) business person learns time management and sets priorities.

-Are you too busy to dedicate time to the development of your website and online presence?
+Are you too busy to dedicate time to developing your website and online presence?
 It’s not like neglecting your online program can make or break you.
 (Yes, that is sarcasm.)

-2. Can We Schedule a (meeting, chat, videocon, telephone call)?
+2. Can We Schedule a (meeting, chat, videocon, or telephone call)?

 3. The Miss One Deadline After Another Project